-College was a difficult process for me.
-While academics weren’t my strongest suit, I knew there were answers to making a good living hiding in those textbooks and behind what some professor was preaching to me from a podium in the classroom.
+Getting a college degree was a difficult process for me.
+While academics weren’t my strongest suit, I knew there were answers to making a good living hiding in those textbooks.
+There were also some answers behind what the professor was preaching to me from a podium in the classroom.

-Mom and dad helped me with room and board my first year of college but after that I was on my own.
+Mom and dad helped me with room and board my first year of college.
+However, after that I was on my own.
 Had I not asked about painting my dorm room walls that first year in college, I don’t think I would ever have been introduced to a construction trade when I really started living on my own that next summer.

 At an early age, working with my hands was always a source of income.
 Weeding a neighbor’s flowerbed, mowing lawns, painting a fence, and washing windows and cars all gave me immediate income along with some degree of satisfaction.

 In college, I didn’t really have to think about “how” I was going to make ends meet.
 I just knew I had to find people that needed my help.
 That came easy for me.
 I was polite.
 I did what I said I was going to do.
-I listened to people, but I also liked making things better regardless of the type of work I was doing.
+Also, I listened to people.
+However, I also liked making things better regardless of the type of work I was doing.

 Painting my dorm room was easy work.
-Time consuming, but easy!
-When the residence hall office administrator stopped by to see how my little dorm room project was coming along, he must have been impressed because I suddenly found myself making extra money that freshman year of college painting dorm rooms for other students.
+Time-consuming, but easy!
+When the residence hall office administrator stopped by to see how my little dorm room project was coming along, my work must have impressed him.
+I suddenly found myself making extra money that freshman year of college painting dorm rooms for other students.

 Student helper was nothing short of miserable.
 I was on my hands and knees most of the time doing the so-called grunt work.
-If that wasn’t bad enough, I got yelled at occasionally for not doing the job right according to that journeyman’s perspective.
-His instructions made sense, but it wasn’t fun being criticized for a job the dorm administrator had been previously thrilled with me doing.
+If that wasn’t bad enough, journeyman yelled at me occasionally for not doing the job right according to his perspective.
+His instructions made sense, but it wasn’t fun receiving criticism for a job the dorm administrator had been previously thrilled with me doing.
 Regardless, I was making money and I was getting free rent, so I did what I was told.

 Later that summer, I started getting additional work off-campus helping a licensed contractor (the brother of that journeyman) with various residential and commercial projects around town.
 I’d sometimes make $200 in one a weekend which was about what I made in a week with my job on campus.